wisemanstan123/pde-graphics-2-draw-a-scene/README.md

 Want to do a curved line?
 They are surprisingly tricky.  https://processing.org/tutorials/curves/

 ## Bonus Challenge
-Try animating your picture.
-Can you make your snowman wave by moving your mouse?

-New Addition: If you already know how to add images to a Processing file, figure out how to include a picture as a background.
+Use a photograph as the canvas background.
 For example, you could have a winter scene picture behind your snowman.
 To do this you do NOT use the background( ) code, you just put the right sized image at 0,0.
 Example: ```image(snowscene.jpg, 0, 0, 400, 600);```.